IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 7. Scheduler Design

 The scheduler is a minimal script — no LLM.
 It reads config, reads state, picks the next component to run, invokes it, waits for exit, and writes updated state.
+On each tick it drains all triggered work (not just one component), so that follow-on components like delivery run immediately after the agent that produced outbox items.

 scheduler-config.json